The Whole Scenario: Production

 Yo-Yo and Queen Pen appear on the song "Tru Dat", the album's first single; Missy Elliot contributed to "Keys to My House".
 The album was produced by Gerald Levert, Marc Gordon, and Edwin "Tony" Nicholas.
 Gerald Levert blamed the album's relatively poor chart performance on its troubled production and his disagreements with Gordon.
+Mad Lion raps on "You Keep Me Comin'".

 Critical reception

 The Austin American-Statesman thought that "the old LeVert who attracted so many romance-starved women has now been replaced by three men who are trying a little too hard to keep up with the new R&B artists."
-The Miami Herald wrote that "while the trio smoothly harmonizes when the tempo calls for it, the music is too slick, too processed and lacks distinction."
+The Miami Herald wrote that, "while the trio smoothly harmonizes when the tempo calls for it, the music is too slick, too processed and lacks distinction."
 The Akron Beacon Journal opined that "the entire album is worth a listen, but quickly skip to the lush, practically perfect 'Like Water' ... the beautiful song uses violins, violas, a harp, an English horn, a flute, and other instruments not usually found on Levert's productions."

 AllMusic wrote that "although the album has some clear contemporary hip-hop influences, it works because LeVert hasn't lost sight of their primary strengths as a soulful vocal group."